Welcome - Click Log in in the upper right hand corner to proceed.

 Zoysiagrasses are growing in popularity for golf course turf, thanks to several new varieties with improved agronomic characteristics.
 However, large patch continues to be a challenge for golf course superintendents throughout the U.S. transition zone and south.
 In this 60-minute webinar, Matt Giese, Mike Richardson, Ph.D., and Lane Tredway, Ph.D., present a comprehensive approach to large patch management.

-In this 60-minute webinar presented by PBI-Gordon, Jim Kerns, Ph.D., will cover the etiology (cause), epidemiology (conditions favoring disease development) and management of this destructive disease.
+In this 60-minute webinar presented by PBI-Gordon, Jim Kerns, Ph.D., covers the etiology (cause), epidemiology (conditions favoring disease development) and management of this destructive disease.

 In this 60-minute webinar presented by the Oregon Tall Fescue Commission, Adam Thoms, Ph.D., shares knowledge on height of cut and traffic tolerance from recent research conducted in Iowa.

-In this 60-minute webinar, presented by the Oregon Fine Fescue Commission, Paul, Koch, Ph.D., will introduce the most important diseases of fine fescues, determine key identification characteristics for each disease.
+In this 60-minute webinar, presented by the Oregon Fine Fescue Commission, Paul Koch, Ph.D., introduces the most important diseases of fine fescues, how to use key identification characteristics for each disease, and cultural and chemical strategies for effectively managing them.

 During this 60-minute webinar, Dean Mosdell, Ph.D., and Lane Tredway, Ph.D., introduce new solutions for managing troublesome grassy weeds in warm-season turf.
 Don’t miss this critical information about new research, the next generation herbicide, resistance management strategies, and how to plan an agronomic herbicide program to control weeds throughout the season.
 Listen in and get take-aways you can use on your golf course.